 - 5. The influence of Alexandria

-Moreover, the themes addressed will frequently be enriched by complementary incursions into other eras – Byzantine, Arab, modern – offering a detailed understanding of Alexandria’s adaptation throughout history.
-In addition, new artistic commissions by major contemporary artists, including Wael Shawky, will be presented for the first time.
+Moreover, the themes addressed are frequently enriched by complementary incursions into other eras – Byzantine, Arab, modern – offering a detailed understanding of Alexandria’s adaptation throughout history.
+In addition, new artistic commissions by major contemporary artists, including Wael Shawky, are presented for the first time.